Reliable one-bit quantization of bandlimited graph data via single-shot noise shaping: Numerical Experiments

 We compare our proposed \emph{SSNS} method with the baseline SSS-R scheme.
 Across all graph models, SSNS consistently attains lower or comparable average relative error for small to moderate bandwidths.
 As the bandwidth increases, the error of both methods grows, reflecting the increased incoherence of the graph Fourier basis associated with larger neighborhoods.
 For larger bandwidths, SSS-R shows more stability and achieves lower error.
 Let us mention that SSS-R only requires $\calO(rN \log(N))$ operations, which makes it more efficient for higher bandwidths.
 However, SSS-R is not available for 1-bit quantization and always requires $N \log(N)$-bits on average.

 The dashed curves correspond to the theoretical upper bound in \eqref{eq:theor-bound-SSNS}.
-In particular, we see that our theoretical bound is tight for the ring graph.
-For the remaining graphs, it is overly pessimistic due to its worst-case nature, but accurately captures the overall growth trend with respect to \(r\) and provides theoretical justification for the observed degradation in performance at larger bandwidths.
+In particular, we see that our theoretical bound is overly pessimistic due to its worst-case nature, but captures the overall growth trend with respect to \(r\) and provides theoretical justification for the observed performance degradation at larger bandwidths.
 Importantly, SSNS remains well below the theoretical bound across all considered graphs, confirming its robustness to quantization effects.

-\textbf{Experiment 4: Graph-Signal Halftoning on 3D Meshes.} Finally, we evaluate the proposed \emph{SSNS} algorithm for halftoning of graph signals on 3D shapes and compare it with Sigma-Delta-Weight (SDW) in \cite{krahmer2023quantization} and \emph{memoryless scalar quantization (MSQ)}; see also related work on 3D halftoning in \cite{gooran20203d, gooran2022three, mao20173d, lou1998fundamentals, abedini2023multi, abedini20232d}.

-We load the Stanford Bunny mesh using PyVista and construct an undirected graph over its vertices via a $k$-nearest-neighbors rule, similar to the procedure used in GSPBox.
-The resulting graph Laplacian defines the graph structure.
-As a test signal, we consider a non-bandlimited graph signal $\f {\in} [0,1]^N$ given by the $z$-coordinate of each vertex, where $N$ is the number of vertices.
-We then compute 1~-~bit halftoned signals $\bq{\in}\{-1,1\}^N$ using MSQ, SDW, and the proposed SSNS method, and directly visualize $q$ on the mesh.
-For both SDW and SSNS, we conduct experiments with two heuristic bandwidth rates, namely~$r=20$~and~$r=50$,~see~Fig.~\ref{fig:BunnyHalftoning}

-This experimental design follows the classical motivation of digital halftoning: although the displayed signal is binary, perceptual integration by the human visual system acts as an implicit low-pass filter, so visual appearance is primarily determined by low-frequency content \cite{SteinbergFloyd,lyu2023sigma, krahmer2022enhanced}.
-While the signal is not bandlimited and therefore lies outside the scope of our theoretical analysis, the three methods produce visually distinct halftoning patterns, illustrating different ways of shaping quantization artifacts on graphs.
-We emphasize that with higher bandwidth $r$, among the compared approaches, only SSNS is supported by provable error bounds, highlighting its role as a theoretically justified alternative for graph-based halftoning.

-\textbf{Experiments --- Synopsis.} The experiments confirm the effectiveness of our method for quantizing graph data with low bandwidth.
+\textbf{Experiments --- Synopsis.} All conducted experiments confirm the effectiveness of our method for quantizing graph data with low bandwidth.
 The reduction in relative error with increasing bit budget is consistent across all tested graphs, demonstrating the method's robustness to both signal structure and graph topology.
 Furthermore, our results provide insights into the performance scaling of SSNS.
 Namely, graphs with more uniform connectivity (e.g., 2D grid) tend to exhibit smoother error growth compared to irregular graphs (e.g., sensor or bunny), reflecting the influence of graph~topology~on~the~distribution~of~Fourier~energy.
+Additional experiments are provided in Appendix \ref{app:Experiments}, including an application of our method to 3D digital halftoning, and comparisons of the runtime and the empirical and theoretical bid-depth scaling of the error.